CBorowski-dev/docs-operaton-org/content/user-guide/process-engine/expression-language.md

 ```

-## Built-In Camunda Spin Functions
+## Built-In Operaton Spin Functions

-If the Camunda Spin process engine plugin is activated, the Spin functions `S`,
+If the Operaton Spin process engine plugin is activated, the Spin functions `S`,
 `XML` and `JSON` are also available inside of an expression.
 See the [Data Formats section][spin-section] for a detailed explanation.

 ```xml